devtheJigyasa/jigyasanews.ai/README.md

 git clone https://github.com/JigyasaQuest/arixion-ai.git
 cd arixion-ai
 ```
-[page:3]

 ### 2. Run (quick way)

-You can simply open `index.html` in your browser by double‑clicking it.[page:3]
+You can simply open `index.html` in your browser by double‑clicking it.
-For a smoother experience, especially if you later add APIs, use a local server.[page:3]
+For a smoother experience, especially if you later add APIs, use a local server.

 ### 3. Run with a simple server (recommended)